-This procedure covers all complaints about any provision of community facilities or services by Perryfields Infant School, other than complaints that are dealt with under other statutory procedures, including those listed below.
+This procedure covers all complaints about any provision of community facilities or services by The Chelmsford Learning Partnership, other than complaints that are dealt with under other statutory procedures, including those listed below.

-Exceptions Who to contact • Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority. ٠ Matters likely to require a Child Complaints about child protection matters are handled Protection Investigation under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
+Exceptions Who to contact Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority.
+Statutory Assessments of Special Concerns about statutory assessments of special Educational Needs educational needs should be raised directly with local authorities.
+Matters likely to require a Child Complaints about child protection matters are handled Protection Investigation under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
 If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH).
-LADO Tel: 03330139 797 • Exclusion of children from Further information about raising concerns about school exclusion can be found at: www.gov.uk/school-discipline- exclusions/exclusions. complaints about the application of the behaviour policy can be made through the school's complaints procedure.
+LADO Tel: 03330139 797 Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/schooldiscipline-exclusions/exclusions. complaints about the application of the behaviour policy can be made through the school's complaints procedure.
 Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
-The Secretary of State for Education is the prescribed person for matters relating to education for whistle- blowers in education who do not want to raise matters direct with their employer.
-Referrals can be made at: www.education.gov.uk/contactus .
-Volunteer staff who have concerns about our school should complain through the school's complaints procedure.
-You may also be able to complain direct to the LA or the Department for Education (see link above), depending on the substance of your complaint.
-Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.
+We deem a whistle-blower to be someone with privileged knowledge.
+These may be: Members of staff (eg teachers, principal, administration support employees) Volunteers (eg trustees, governors) The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers who do not want to raise matters direct with their employer.
+Concerns can be raised with ESFA using our contact form Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.
 Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
 However, the complainant will be notified that the matter is being addressed.
+Complaints about services provided by other supplier who may use school premises or facilities Complainants should follow the external provider's own complaints procedure for those hiring the academy facilities.